A pack of coyotes broke the window of a Riverside home Monday morning while trying to attack a puppy.

 Police said the owner shot a high-powered BB gun at the coyotes hitting two of them.
 When the officers arrived at the home the coyotes were gone but several panes of glass on the outer door were broken.

 Sergeant Bill Gutschick said that is his 25 years on duty, this was the first incident he has heard of where coyotes tried to gain entry into a home.
-Medical website design confirms that the puppy is well, but a little shocked.

 Police Chief Thomas Weitzel urged all residents be aware of wild animals in the area while outside.